AvraamMavridis/react-window-communication-hook/README.md

 const [communicationState, postMessage] = useBrowserContextCommunication("myGreatChannel");
 ```

-communicationState contains `lastMessage` and `messages` which is an array of the messages that where send from other tabs/windows to the current one.
+`communicationState` contains `lastMessage` and `messages` which is an array of the messages that where send from other tabs/windows to the current one.

+Use `postMessage` to send messages to the other browser contextes (windows, tabs, iframes)

 # Example